Phased array

+Phased arrays were originally invented for use in military radar systems, to detect fast moving planes and missiles, but are now widely used and have spread to civilian applications such as 5G MIMO for cell phones.
+The phased array principle is also used in acoustics in such applications as phased array ultrasonics, and in optics.

+The term "phased array" is also used to a lesser extent for unsteered array antennas in which the radiation pattern of the antenna array is fixed.
+For example, AM broadcast radio antennas consisting of multiple mast radiators are also called "phased arrays".

+Description

+A phased array is an electronically scanned array, a computer-controlled array of antennas which creates a beam of radio waves that can be electronically steered to point in different directions without moving the antennas.

+The general theory of an electromagnetic phased array also finds applications in ultrasonic and medical imaging application (phased array ultrasonics) and in optics (optical phased array).

+In a simple array antenna, the radio frequency current from the transmitter is fed to multiple individual antenna elements with the proper phase relationship so that the radio waves from the separate elements combine (superpose) to form beams.
+This can be configured to increase power radiated in desired directions and suppress radiation in undesired directions.

+In a phased array, the power from the transmitter is fed to the radiating elements through devices called phase shifters, controlled by a computer system.
+The computer can alter the phase or signal delay of each antenna element electronically, resulting in a beam of radio waves that can be dynamically "steered" to propagate in arbitrary directions.

 Phased arrays were originally conceived for use in military radar systems, to steer a beam of radio waves quickly across the sky to detect planes and missiles.
 These systems are now widely used and have spread to civilian applications such as 5G MIMO for cell phones.
 The phased array principle is also used in acoustics, and phased arrays of acoustic transducers are used in medical ultrasound imaging scanners (phased array ultrasonics), oil and gas prospecting (reflection seismology), and military sonar systems.

-The term "phased array" is also used to a lesser extent for unsteered array antennas in which the phase of the feed power and thus the radiation pattern of the antenna array is fixed.
+The term "phased array" is also used to a lesser extent for non steerable array antennas in which the phase of the feed power and thus the radiation pattern of the antenna array is fixed.
 For example, AM broadcast radio antennas consisting of multiple mast radiators fed so as to create a specific radiation pattern are also called "phased arrays".